GitHubDragonFly/GitHubDragonFly.github.io/README.md

 # GitHubDragonFly.github.io
 GitHubDragonFly's Website - access it [here](https://githubdragonfly.github.io).

+Even though this is all usable, none of it is perfect so try to set your expectations accordingly.

-As the time passes by and additional updates are applied, some pictures might not reflect the current looks of any GUI.
+Some pictures might not reflect the current looks of any GUI.

+This website is designed to serve as a hub with links to:
+  - My repositories
-Designed to serve as a hub with links to repositories, [nunuStudio](https://github.com/tentone/nunuStudio/tree/master/source/page/src/examples) games and experiences examples, Number Type Converter and FREE online in-browser [three.js](https://threejs.org) based `3D Model` and `Texture` viewers.
+  - [nunuStudio](https://github.com/tentone/nunuStudio/tree/master/source/page/src/examples) games and experiences examples
+  - Number Type Converter
+  - FREE online in-browser [three.js](https://threejs.org) based `3D Model` and `Texture` viewers.

 Originally designed for a desktop but has been adapted to also show properly on mobile devices with some limitations:
   - See screenshots below for different appearances of the main menu page